 The ArtWorks V² Gallery is unlike any other gallery in Cincinnati, focusing on young emerging Artists.
 Inspired by ArtWorks amazing apprentice program, the young artists of this program learn the tools and techniques of lead artists and create their own individual works of art to exhibit as an intentional group show.
 The ArtWorks V² Gallery is located at 901 E. McMillian in Walnut Hills.
+View the gallery by appointment only.
+We are closed on holidays.

 Artists featured the ArtWorks Gallery are selected to participate in our Youth Artist Gallery Residency Program.